-The City bases its service level standards on residential needs-even though it strives to better serve employees as well.
+The City bases its service level standards on residential needs-even though it strives to better serve all park users and community members as well.
 Currently, the City is deficient in developed parks, but exceeding the 1991 standard for greenway, natural parks and areas, and shared use paths.
 If the City adjusts its standards to address the outreach priorities noted through community outreach and by Master Plan advisory groups, then 66 acres of developed parkland will be needed, and nearly 94 acres in total (Table 3-2).

-ESTIMATED RESIDENTIAL GROWTH IN TUALATIN BY 2035 (CITY OF TUALATIN).
+3110 ESTIMATED RESIDENTIAL GROWTH IN TUALATIN BY 2035 (CITY OF TUALATIN)